Demolition of monuments to Alexander Pushkin in Ukraine

-The demolition of monuments dedicated to Russian poet and playwright Alexander Pushkin in Ukraine started during the Russo-Ukrainian War.
-Since the Russian invasion of Ukraine in 2022, it has become a widespread phenomenon and dubbed by Ukrainians Pushkinopad (Пушкінопад), a pun literally translated as "Pushkinfall", akin to the "Leninfall" during the decommunization process.
+Pushkinopad (Пушкінопад) refers to the demolition of monuments dedicated to Russian poet and playwright Alexander Pushkin in Ukraine which started during the Russo-Ukrainian War.
+Since the Russian invasion of Ukraine in 2022, it has become a widespread phenomenon and dubbed by Ukrainians, a pun literally translated as "Pushkinfall", akin to the "Leninfall" during the decommunization process.
 This wave of dismantling is part of the process of derussification in Ukraine.

-Since the 2022 Russian invasion Pushkin is viewed in Ukraine as a Russian propaganda symbol.
-Hence since the Russian invasion dozens of local Pushkin monuments and hundreds of Pushkin streets in Ukraine have been dismantled and the streets renamed.
+Since the 2022 Russian invasion, Pushkin has been widely viewed in Ukraine as a Russian propaganda symbol.
+Therefore, dozens of local Pushkin monuments in Ukraine have been dismantled, and hundreds of Pushkin streets have been renamed.